Boombag0607/cdil_parametric_search/architecture/architecture.md

 2. `parameters`
     - Columns are `device_id`, `device_name` & `param_val_pair`
     - The row points to a particular device containing the ID (SERIAL PRIMARY KEY), Name (VARCHAR(255)) and Parameter-Value pair (ROW(VARCHAR(255), numeric(10, 2))).

+The databases for obtaining the parameters and their values should be different.
+The table column headings would be the parameters. (stored in client parameter array by the response of a different database than the data table for devices or models)

+This would mean that the other table would store info with respect to the device rather than the parameters.
+The frontend table would display that as it is.